-The Weekend Survival Kits are intended to meet the nutritional needs of children during non-school hours, specifically on weekends.
-It targets children who receive free or reduced price breakfast or lunch at school through the National School Lunch Program (NSLP) and/or School Breakfast Program (SBP).
-To learn more about these programs CLICK HERE.
-While it seems unlikely that children in Mid-Michigan would go to bed hungry on weekends, in reality, many children deal with hunger.
+The BackPack Program / Weekend Survival Kit is intended to meet the nutritional needs of children during non-school hours, specifically on weekends.
+It targets children who receive reduced price breakfast or lunch at school.
+While it seems unlikely that children in a county like Ingham would go to bed hungry on weekends, in reality, many children deal with hunger.
 Ultimately this program aims to keep students from going hungry on the weekends and remove barriers to academic success.

 According to National Poverty Center, almost one in four children live in poverty.
 When children have enough healthy food to eat, they are absent from school less, their tests scores improve, their behavior improves, and they are far healthier overall.